The Queen’s Studio

 The Queen's Studio — opening slowly, beginning now.

-Be Present: The only place anything can be made is the moment you are actually in
+The only place anything can be made is now.Making begins with attention and the willingness to fully inhabit the moment.